 The solar system is located in the Milky Way, a big spiral galaxy composed of almost 200 billion stars.
 Galaxies are huge systems of stars with lots of different astronomical objects in it.
 The largest objects in the solar system are the eight planets that orbit around the sun.
 There are also smaller objects like dwarf planets, moons that orbit some of those planets, and also different types of gases and dust.

-Scientist believes that the solar system was formed more than four billions of years ago, after the Big Bang.
+The scientists believe that the solar system was formed more than four billions of years ago, after the Big Bang.
 Before the Big Bang, it’s believed that the universe was very small, hot and dense, and suddenly it exploded.
 This explosion caused all the matter, gas and dust in the universe to expand, and it slowly transformed into galaxies, stars, and all the astronomical objects known today, including the solar system.

 The solar system is composed by one star, the Sun, 8 planets, 5 dwarf planets (Ceres, Haumea, Makemake, Eris, and Pluto), 181 moons orbiting some of the celestials bodies in the system, more than 550000 asteroids, and more than 3000 comets.